 Mount Gretna Borough

-William Kleinfelter, President, called the meeting of the Mount Gretna Borough Council to order at 6:04 PM.
-The meeting was held via Zoom due to the Covid-19 pandemic.
+William Kleinfelter, President, called the meeting of the Mount Gretna Borough Council to order at 6:00 PM.
+The meeting was held in the Mount Gretna Fire Hall.

 Council Members and Staff present:

 Michael Bell Robert Eynon

 Council Members Absent:

 Joseph Shay, Mayor